Maria Carolina of Austria, Queen of Naples and Sicily

 Maria Carolina holding a portrait of her father, circa 1765, the year of his death; Credit – Wikipedia

 Empress Maria Theresa and her foreign minister Wenzel Anton, Prince of Kaunitz-Rietberg planned to improve Austria’s relations with other countries and Austria’s position in Europe through family ties.
 Part of that plan was for Maria Theresa to develop marriage plans for her surviving children at an early age.
 In October 1767, a marriage was arranged as part of an alliance between Austria and Spain.
-Empress Maria Theresa’s daughter sixteen-year-old daughter Maria Josepha was engaged to marry sixteen-year-old King Ferdinando IV of Naples and III of Sicily, the son of King Carlos III of Spain.
+Empress Maria Theresa’s sixteen-year-old daughter Maria Josepha was engaged to marry sixteen-year-old Ferdinando I, King of the Two Sicilies, the son of King Carlos III of Spain.
 However, Maria Josepha died during a smallpox epidemic.
-Ferdinando’s father Carlos III of Spain was anxious to save the Austro-Spanish alliance, and so he requested one of Maria Josepha’s sisters as a replacement bride.
+Ferdinando’s father Carlos III of Spain was anxious to save the Austro-Spanish alliance, and he requested one of Maria Josepha’s sisters as a replacement bride.
 Empress Maria Theresa offered a choice of two of her daughters, Maria Amalia or Maria Carolina.
 Because Maria Amalia was five years older than his son, Carlos III of Spain chose fifteen-year-old Maria Carolina.

 Maria Carolina’s husband Ferdinando; Credit – Wikipedia